 All students in clinical psychology are expected to take the core clinical curriculum which involves a combination of academic, research, and professional training.
-In addition to the core curriculum, however, students pursue specialty training in a variety of areas.
+In addition to the core curriculum, however, students may pursue specialty training in a variety of areas.
 Specialty training may consist of course work, research, and/or practica in a formal area of concentration or students may put together an individualized program of study.
-At the broadest level, training can be divided into Adult and Child and Family areas.
-Within these broad areas concentration on a variety of specific topics is possible.

 Examples of program of study emphases include:

 - Substance abuse